 A t-break is acceptable and safe for just about everyone.
 That said, some chronic users may experience mild to moderate withdrawal symptoms.
 Studies suggest that symptoms tend to involve light to moderate changes in mood and behavior.
 Common examples of the changes withdrawal can induce are:

 In rare cases, chronic users may experience more severe symptoms that may require medical attention.
-It is wise to speak to a medical professional before embarking on a t-break, especially if a chronic consumer.
+Speaking to a medical professional before embarking on a t-break is wise, especially if a chronic consumer.
 Be sure to call a physician or medical professional immediately for further assistance.

 Be Cautious When Returning From A Weed Tolerance Break!